 Different Types of Bike Trailers

-Some of these types of bike trailers can also be converted to a jogging or hiking stroller.
+- Child Bicycle Trailers — some of these types of bike trailers also convert to a jogging or hiking stroller

-Pedal Trailers & Trail-a-Bikes like the Weehoo iGo Turbo and the WeeRide Co-Pilot neither of which are enclosed and the Weeride is more like riding a bike.
+- Pedal Trailers & Trail-a-Bikes like the Weehoo iGo Turbo and the WeeRide Co-Pilot — neither of these are enclosed, and the WeeRide is more like riding a bike

-Dog & Pet Bicycle Trailers like the Aosom Elite II which has rear suspension dampers that absorb shock.
+- Dog & Pet Bicycle Trailers like the pet version of the Aosom Elite II, which has rear suspension dampers that absorb shock